Bluemoondragon07/Rotated-Japanese-Fonts/README.md

 - I do not own these fonts.
 I simply rotated them for personal use.
 - These rotated fonts vary in quality.
 Most were generated using this [excellent script by the user *MyK00L*](https://github.com/MyK00L/tategakifont) and are very accurate.
 Some were manually tweaked in FontForge.
 And of course, I will take pull requests from anyone who has a font to add.
 So, expect inconsistency between fonts.

+# KOreader User Patch for using these Fonts
+- Use [the vertical-text user patch](https://github.com/plateaukao/koreader_patch_vertical_read?tab=readme-ov-file) to rotate the UI in KOreader when using vertical fonts.

 # Examples